Tax trade-off: Income tax cut would be offset by sales tax on pet grooming, car washes, other services

 BATON ROUGE — Louisiana’s top revenue officer went before a Senate committee Thursday to lay out a proposal that would shift the state away from an income tax-driven budget to one that depends more on sales taxes for goods and services.

+"As part of the change in the Constitution, what'd we like to do is take about two billion dollars that's currently tied up in the Constitution and use it to pay off this teacher pension debt that's accumulated over time.
+So that two billion dollar payment would free up about three hundred million dollars a year," Nelson said.

+They'd use that money to give teachers a permanent pay raise of around five percent.

-Sales taxes would be added to a number of services, including but not limited to car washes, delivery and freight services, information systems, parking garages, laundry service, boat storage, automobile associations, taxis and pet grooming.
+Sales taxes would be added to several services, including but not limited to car washes, delivery and freight services, information systems, parking garages, laundry service, boat storage, automobile associations, taxis and pet grooming.
 Prescription drugs and some other items would be exempt.

+"In Louisiana, the local governments usually assess a tax on prescription drugs, which can be about five or six percent.
+We're one of the only states that allow that to happen and so part of this package is to basically allow or prohibit local governments from taxing prescriptions," Nelson said.

 Louisiana Revenue Secretary Richard Nelson said an increased income tax exemption would offset the impact.